 9. Bring An Umbrella

-And though should be said that these umbrellas don’t work well in extremely windy conditions and should not replace proper clothing, the technology is improving and they make hiking in the pouring rain far more comfortable.
-We strongly recommend giving it a try to see if it works for you.
+Though these umbrellas don’t work well in extremely windy conditions and should not replace proper clothing, the technology is improving, and they make hiking in the pouring rain far more comfortable.
+We strongly recommend trying it to see if it works for you.

 10. Have A Positive Attitude